becca-pina/Multiple-Linear-Regression-/README.md

   - `x3`: Categorical predictor variable with three levels (`A`, `B`, `C`).

 The categorical variable (`x3`) was one-hot encoded into `x3_B` and `x3_C` to facilitate regression modeling.

+### Time Series Analysis
+- **Source**: The dataset is synthetically generated for academic purposes.
+- **Size**: 401 time-indexed observations.
+- **Features**:
+  - Time-dependent variable for ARIMA modeling.
+  - Converted to a stationary series using first-order differencing.

 ---